Montreal Centre for Facial Plastic Surgery

-Chemical peels are performed to achieve better skin tone and remove fine lines.
+In our Montreal office, chemical peels are performed to achieve better skin tone, smooth out “textured” or “grainy” skin, and remove fine lines.
 They are the most commonly performed cosmetic procedures in North America.
-Sun-damaged skin, age spots, facial wrinkles and fine lines are great reasons for considering a chemical peel.
+Sun-damaged skin, aging spots, facial wrinkles and fine lines are great reasons for considering a chemical peel.

-Chemical peels use a variety of products to essentially dissolve the top layer of skin, allowing a new layer to grow.
+Chemical peels use a variety of products to essentially remove the top layer of skin, allowing a new layer to grow.
 This new layer of skin is smoother, fresher, and more youthful looking.

-There are different kinds of chemical peels.
-The difference depends not so much on the product used but on the depth of the peel.
+There are different kinds of chemical peels available in our clinic in Montreal.
+The difference among these depends not so much on the product used but on the depth of the peel.
 Peels can be superficial, medium, or deep.

-These are glycolic acid peels, which are offered at our clinic.
+The most common superficial peels are Glycolic Acid peels, which are offered at our clinic.
 These peels are very effective at providing a youthful glow over the course of a few treatments.
-Treatment sessions are short, about 15-20 minutes, and there is a sensation of minimal heat for a few seconds.
+Treatment sessions are short, about 15-20 minutes, and a sensation of minimal heat is felt for a few seconds.

 Superficial peels are an inexpensive, non-invasive, and constitute a great maintenance treatment for a smooth, less textured, more radiant skin.